 We have been working with local groups and residents interested in planting trees where they live, and also offer the opportunity for you to plant a memorial tree for a loved one in one of our green spaces.

 Trees in our urban and suburban environments play vital roles, which is highlighted in the Government’s Sustainable Development Strategy.
 Trees in our urban parks and gardens clean the air around them by filtering smoke, fumes and dust.
 They also act as sound to barriers to traffic, visual barriers to buildings, and a place for us to sit and relax.

 Dog waste and fouling

-Dog waste bins are emptied three times a week, on Mondays, Wednesdays and Fridays.
-If however, you find them full please let us know using the report a full bin form.
-If you spot a damaged bin please report this to us using our report a broken dog bin form.
+Dog waste bins are emptied three times per week; Mondays, Wednesdays and Fridays.
+If however, you find a dog bin that is full, we would be very grateful if you could let us know by using the report a full bin form.
+Also, if you spot a damaged dog bin, please report this important issue to us using our report a broken dog bin form.

-If you spot a full litter bin please report this to using the report a full litter bin form and we will arrange for it to be emptied as soon as possible.
-If you see a damaged litter bin please let us know using the report a broken litter bin form.
+If you spot a full litter bin please report this using the report a full litter bin form.
+We can then arrange for it to be emptied as soon as possible.
+Also, if you see a damaged litter bin, please let us know using the report a broken litter bin form.

-In high ornamental areas the grass clippings are collected and disposed of in a green waste facility.
+In prominent ornamental areas, such as our Green Flag parks and gardens, the grass clippings are collected and disposed of for composting.